Degrees Offered

 - BA Music Business and Industry: Applied Music Emphasis - audition required

-- BA Music Business and Industry: Multi-instrumental Emphasis - interview required (no audition)
+- BA Music Business and Industry: Multi-instrumental Emphasis - (no audition)

-- BM Composition - audition and portfolio review required
+- BM Composition - audition required (a portfolio review of recent compositions is part of the audition process)

-- BM Music Education - audition and interview required
+- BM Music Education - audition required (an interview is part of the audition process)

-- BM Music Therapy - audition and interview required
+- BM Music Therapy - audition required (an interview is part of the audition process)

 - BM Performance - audition required